 Simply put, ignoring incidents can undermine your legal defense.
 Class-action status can be granted when plaintiffs demonstrate actionable injury and negligence.
 ITAD evidence can be subpoenaed to demonstrate willful neglect.

-Most mature companies have necessary safeguards in place to address conventional risks associated with ITAD, but these alone are not sufficient.
+Most mature companies have the safeguards to address conventional risks associated with ITAD, but these alone are insufficient.

 From a risk management perspective, the prudent ITAD strategy is a two-pronged one:

-- Have a defensible process for IT disposal in order to mitigate the risks associated with class-action lawsuits
+- Have a defensible process for IT asset disposition to mitigate the risks associated with class-action lawsuits.

 Losses are a fact of any system.
 Airlines mishandle 1-in-155 bags.
 Freight companies lose shipments.
 Claims are filed in 20% of moves.
 The post office loses mail.

 Why aren’t losses detected?
-A common approach for dealing with a missing asset is to consider the asset “retired” in their system of record, thus allocating said asset to an ITAD vendor.
-Unfortunately, the practice of allocating assets to a third party is akin to willfully ignoring losses and savvy plaintiff attorneys have discovered this practice.
+A common approach for dealing with a missing asset is to consider the asset “retired” in their record system, thus allocating it to an ITAD vendor.
+Unfortunately, allocating assets to a third party is akin to willfully ignoring losses; savvy plaintiff attorneys have discovered this practice.

-The most effective way to minimize losses is with the use of disposal tags.
+The most effective way to minimize losses is using disposal tags.
 There is a reason airlines tag luggage and movers tag boxes – it works.
 Tags are a far better way to track assets compared to serial numbers.

 Disposal tags assist with establishing chain-of-custody with ITAD vendors – an important element in having a defensible IT disposal process.
-Companies using disposal tags are able to account for 98.4% of their assets – a significant improvement over the average 78% when only serial numbers are used.
+Companies using disposal tags can account for 98.4% of their assets – significantly improving over the average of 78% when only serial numbers are used.

-Two attributes characterize a defensible IT disposal process: validated chain-of-custody and documented data destruction.
-The aforementioned disposal tags assist with establishing chain-of-custody with ITAD vendors but they alone do not comprise a complete solution.
+Two attributes characterize a defensible IT asset disposition process: validated chain-of-custody and documented data destruction.
+The aforementioned disposal tags assist with establishing chain-of-custody with ITAD vendors, but they alone do not comprise a complete solution.